minetest/minetest/doc/lua_api.md

 * `size`: Size of the minimap to display.
 Minimap should be a square to avoid distortion.
+  * Negative values represent percentages of the screen.
+If either `x` or `y` is specified as a percentage, the resulting pixel size will be used for both `x` and `y`.
+Example: On a 1920x1080 screen, `{x = 0, y = -25}` will result in a 270x270 minimap.
+  * Negative values are supported starting with protocol version 45.
 * `alignment`: The alignment of the minimap.
 * `offset`: offset in pixels from position.